arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/REST_DOCUMENT_DELETE_MULTI.md

 /// The response body contains an error document in this case.
 ///
 /// @RESTRETURNCODE{412}
-/// is returned if a "If-Match" header or *rev* is given and the found
+/// is returned if a *_rev* attribute is given and the found document
-/// document has a different version.
+/// has a different revision.
 The response will also contain the found
 /// document's current revision in the *_rev* attribute.
-Additionally, the
+Additionally,
-/// attributes *_id* and *_key* will be returned.
+/// the attributes *_id* and *_key* will be returned.
 ///
 /// @EXAMPLES
 ///